In this weeks blog, Issy has some tips to help with your holiday photography, have fun.

 4. Adapt to Shooting at Night

 When on holiday the normal weekday body clock goes out the window and so you will probably find yourself having a few late nights.
 So don’t miss an opportunity to shoot later, just adapt to shooting at night.
-By doing so you can capture some mesmerizing low light shots and not miss out on those once-in-a-lifetime photographs.
+By doing so you can capture some mesmerising low light shots and not miss out on those once-in-a-lifetime photographs.

-On holiday its unlikely you will have access to all your usual equipment so to combat this, familiarize yourself with long exposure photography prior to leaving.
+On holiday its unlikely you will have access to all your usual equipment so to combat this, familiarise yourself with long exposure photography prior to leaving.
 If you are going to take any additional equipment then take a tripod with you to allow yourself longer shutter speeds to capture the little light there is around.

 6. Storytelling 101